 It’s not limited up to this but it has some other buttons named Refresh and Show all files when you select a file inside the solution explorer.
 Here is the screenshot of what you will see when you select a file in Visual Studio 2012 Solution Explorer:

-Let us discuss the additional new features that has been integrated in the Solution Explorer.
+Let us discuss the additional new features that have been integrated in the Solution Explorer.
 If you use them properly, no doubt this will improve your productivity.

 Yes, it’s not just a solution explorer now.
 If you have used the productivity power tools in Visual Studio 2010, you might be aware of the “Solution Navigator”.
-This is basically same here integrated within the IDE inside the same panel.
-In the new enhanced Solution Explorer, you will be navigate to file internals i.e. class, interface etc. You will also be able to navigate to the class internals like properties, methods, events etc. as shown in the below screenshot:
+This is basically the same here integrated within the IDE inside the same panel.
+In the new enhanced Solution Explorer, you will navigate to file internals, i.e., class, interface, etc. You will also be able to navigate to the class internals like properties, methods, events, etc. as shown in the below screenshot: